mikealizade/mars-robots/README.md

 ## Overview

-This project is a solution to the classic “Mars Robot” problem.
+This project is a solution to the “Mars Robot” challenge.
 I did not have time to impelent the scents part of the solution

 ## Running the project